 Temsirolimus may increase your cholesterol and fats in the blood.
 If this occurs, your doctor may give you a medicine to lower your blood cholesterol levels.

 Check with your doctor right away if you start having severe abdominal or stomach burning, cramps, or pains, bloody or black, tarry stools, diarrhea, fever, nausea, or vomiting of material that looks like coffee grounds.
 These could be symptoms of a serious bowel problem.

-temsirolimus may increase your chance of having acute kidney disease that is not related to your kidney cancer.
+Temsirolimus may increase your chance of having kidney disease (including kidney failure, proteinuria, nephrotic syndrome) that is not related to your kidney cancer.
 Talk to your doctor about this risk.